YuseonChoi/endfire-weighted-loss-IPDnet/README.md

   </tr>
 </table>

+<p>Table 3.ㅣIllustration of spatial spectrums in baseline and proposed model. </p>

 - Experiments show that the proposed model reduces computational cost by up to 51% compared to the baseline, while achieving comparable localization performance in terms of Gross Accuracy and Fine Error.
 - The results confirm that the proposed model maintains reliable localization performance even in low-resource environments.